-Why should my congregation sign Michigan IPL’s Covenant?
+Why should my congregation become a member and sign Michigan IPL’s Covenant?

 Whether you’ve been a member in the past or you’re totally new, signing the Covenant lets us know that your faith community is committed to the work we’re doing together– from bringing energy efficiency to congregations to advocating for the systemic change we need to prevent catastrophic climate disruption.
 By getting involved in our work, you help build the interfaith movement to protect Creation at a time of great urgency.